Best mobile plans for seniors [June 2026]

 Why we like it

-We looked at 365-day plans priced at $150 or less and found OnePass Mobile’s 200GB plan came out on top.
-It works out to roughly $12 a month for 17GB.
+We looked at 365-day mobile plans that cost $300 or less and found OnePass Mobile’s 200GB plan a top contender this month.
+It works out to roughly $12 a month for 17GB, comfortably beating our $1 per gigabyte benchmark.
 You’ll struggle to find a month-to-month plan that offers the same kind of value.

 Pros